Metehan120/CRYSTALYST/atomcrypte_threat_model.md

 - Secure-by-design with strong KDF and MAC structure
 - Modular, parallelized, and optionally GPU-accelerated
 - Configurable for various use cases and layered encryption needs
-- Post-quantum aware thanks to SHA3 and future Kyber integration

 **Note:** This library is experimental.
 Improper configuration or reuse of sensitive values (e.g., nonce, salt) may significantly degrade security.